This post contains affiliate links.

-These plant based burgers require two sets of ingredients: those for the dough, and those for the broth.
-After making, assemble with your favorite burger add-ons!
+These plant-based veggie burgers require two sets of ingredients for the dough and the broth.

 First, add the mushrooms to a food processor and blitz a few times until they’re finely broken down.